 - Degree transcripts, or marks so fair if your degree is in progress

 - Two references from academic referees.
-Your referees will need to send these directly on your behalf to The Faculty Graduate School.
+Your referees will need to download a reference form and once completed, send it directly on your behalf to The Faculty Graduate School.
 We may not be able to process your application if we do not receive references by the closing date

 - Evidence that you are able to cover fees (eg personal funding, sponsorship letter)

 - IELTS certificate (or equivalent) which must be no more than two years old at the time of registration

 For any queries regarding the application process please contact The Faculty Graduate School.

 If you have specific enquiries about the programme or any of the project proposals, please email the International PhD Academy team: LICAMM-PHD@leeds.ac.uk

 Links to useful sites

 International Office - Provides welcome and orientation support and immigration advice and the opportunity to be part of a Global Community.

 Doctoral College - Provides support and enhances opportunities available to you as a PhD student.